mathieuancelin/play2-couchbase/README.md

 Standard usage from a controller
 ---------------------

 You will then be able to use the couchbase API from your Play controllers.
-The following code is asynchronous and uses Play's `Async { ... }`API under the hood.
+The following code is asynchronous and uses Play's `Action.async { ... }`API under the hood.
 As you will need an execution context for all those async calls, you can use `Couchbase.couchbaseExecutor` based on your `application.conf` file.
 You can of course use Play default Execution Context (through `import play.api.libs.concurrent.Execution.Implicits._`) or your own.

 ```scala